andre-janino/JumboStoreLocator/README.md

 - Migrate the h2 database into another database.
 PostgreeSQL and MySQL are valid options in terms of SQL, while MongoDB and DynamoDB are appealing ones in terms of NoSQL.
 - Add user roles so that admin accounts may be managed, allowing for store registering, user management and so forth.
 - Add new functionalities (favoriting a store, link to store details, other filters, etc.)
-- Add unit tests (that is, don't rely on postman alone).
+- Add selenium tests (that is, don't rely on JUnit and Postman alone).